perki/copper-crm-bkp/hubspot/README.md

 run `node hubspot/getProperties.js`
 All data will be loaded in `../data-hubspot/properties` this is required to check the existing fields on your current setup

-### Fetch existing users on Hubspot and map them to userIds
+### Fetch existing users on Hubspot and map them to copper userIds

-run `node hubspot/getUsers.js`
+run `node hubspot/getOwners.js`
 ⚠️ This does not implement paging you might miss some users check in `../data-hubspot/current/owners.json` that you have a full list.

 This will create or update  `../data-hubspot/conf/ownersMap.json` with new entries.

 You should MANUALY do the matching by completing `copper` field with copperId.
+I had some deleted users on Copper.

 ### Fetch existing associations on Hubspot